cloudigrade/integrade/README.rst

 Additionally, there is an **OPTIONAL** config file you can install in your ``integrade/aws_image_config.yaml``.
-An example file is provided in the base directory at ``aws_image_config_templat.yaml``.
+An example file is provided in the base directory at ``aws_image_config_template.yaml``.

-This yaml file contains dictionaries mapping the ``${PROFILE_NAME}`` of each AWS account to images that whos attributes are described in a dictionary.
+This yaml file contains dictionaries mapping the ``${PROFILE_NAME}`` of each AWS account to images the attributes of which are described in a dictionary.
 See the example file for more details.

 For example if one AWS account environment varibles are configured with the